 Convention Facilities /Hotel Accomodation

 Butuan City is the cultural and educational center of the region.
 Father Saturnino Urios University and Butuan Doctors College are producing topnotchers in nursing board exam while the Caraga State University ( formerly Northern Mindanao State Institute of Science and Technology ), is among the top performing universities in the country in geodetic, forestry and agricultural engineering producing topnotchers in its board exam.
 FSUU is listed as among the top 20 colleges/universities in the country by the Commission on Higher Education (CHED) due to its exemplary performance in consistently producing passers in the licensure exams for CPA, lawyers, nurses , civil engineers and teachers .
 Recently, FSUU made it in the top 10 of the civil engineering board exam , CPA board exam and nursing board exam.
 It is also one of the top 200 universities in Asia, according to the 2011 QS Asia University rankings.
 St. Joseph Institute of Technology (SJIT) is also producing passers in nursing, engineering, LET and criminology exams.
 It is constructing a state of the art maritime school funded by Norway at the nearby municipality of Buenavista.
 Successful sailors and marine engineers are products of SJIT.

 There are four tertiary hospitals in the city, 2 private hospitals, namely, the MJ Santos Hospital and Butuan Doctors Hospital, and 2 public hospitals, namely, Agusan del Norte Provincial Hospital and Butuan Medical Center, capable of providing quality health service to the people of the city.
-Other private hospitals are the Caraga Hospital and the Holy Child Colleges of Butuan Hospital.
-The PNP Regional Hospital is set to open also.
+Other private hospitals are the Caraga Hospital , the Holy Child Colleges of Butuan Hospital and the PNP Regional Hospital.

 How to get there